Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/systems/ui-manager.md

 -- Add requires here

--- This function is called automatically from the UI manager function exampleActionElement:initActionElement(viewContainer, gameUI, hubUI, world)
+-- This function is called automatically from the UI manager function exampleActionElement:init(viewContainer, gameUI, hubUI, world)
 	-- Create a parent container
 	self.view = View.new(viewContainer)